Q: How do I apply for a job with the Town of Colma?

 Q: When is the next meeting of the City Council?

-A: The regular meeting of the Colma City Council is held on the second Wednesday of each month.
+A: The regular meeting of the Colma City Council is held on the second and fourth Wednesday of each month.
 Additional meetings will be scheduled as needed.
-To view the most current Council Meeting Agenda, click here for 2014 Agendas.
+To view the most current Council Meeting Agenda click here.

 Q: How do I apply for a Colma Identification card?